-In 2021, we collected 13913 old Nudie Jeans in our Repair Shops and we hope that more and more of our users will hand in their jeans to us when they no longer want them.
+In 2022, we collected 20 772 post-consumer Nudie jeans in our Repair Shops and we hope that more and more of our users will hand in their jeans to us when they no longer want them.
 This way we can continue to prolong the life of the cotton fiber, regardless of whether it is as a pair of Reuse jeans, patches for the repairs, fabric for new denim accessories, or as fiber input to a recycled fabric blend for new jeans.

 Unsold & Faulty Garments

 To minimize the volume of unsold products and deadstock, we need a controlled and responsible product flow, which is key to mitigating overproduction and overconsumption.
 This requires tailored logistics and technical solutions as well as meticulous product planning and the most accurate forecasting possible.

 At the end of the season, unsold products from shops are sent back to the warehouse for each market.
 Our European shops ship to a warehouse in Borås, Sweden; our American shops ship to a warehouse in New Jersey; and our Australian shops ship to a warehouse at our office in New South Wales, Australia